Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 7

 has much the same flavor.
 Joshua Bar-

-nett was a wag and a religious orator,and
+nett was a wag anda religious orator,and

-possessed a prodigious memary.
+possessed a prodigious memory.
 The

 Jelico News tells the story :